thinkst/canarytools-docs/docs/console-settings/api.md

 ::::: slot details

-Currently your Console can only have a single API key (auth_token).
+Currently, your Console can only have a single API key (auth_token).
 Managing this key, as well as enabling and disabling the use of the API can be done using the following endpoints.

 :::::